chrisfcarroll/Azure-VM-Run/README.md

 # `az ml` Quickstart
-## Create Azure machine learning resources and submit a training script, from scratch, in 10 minutes
+## Create Azure machine learning resources and run scripts, from scratch, in 10 minutes

 ### Q: How can I *script* training runs to run on GPU-enabled computing on Azure?